Sam Malinski: Colorado Avalanche

 Malinski's outstanding career at Cornell convinced the Colorado Avalanche to sign him to a two-year, entry-level contract on March 30, 2023.
-He made his professional debut shortly thereafter for the Avalanche's AHL affiliate, the Colorado Eagles, joining the club for the remainder of the season on a professional try-out basis.
+He made his professional debut shortly thereafter for the Avalanche's American Hockey League (AHL) affiliate, the Colorado Eagles, joining the club for the remainder of the season on a professional try-out basis.

-After attending his first NHL training camp, Malinski was re-assigned to the Eagles to begin the season.
+After attending his first NHL training camp, Malinski was re-assigned to the Eagles to begin the 2023–24 season.
 While quickly establishing himself at the AHL level, Malinski received his first recall to the Avalanche and made his NHL debut on November 13, 2023, in a 5–1 road win against the Seattle Kraken.
-He recorded his first NHL point, a secondary assist on a Nathan MacKinnon goal, in a 4–2 home loss to the Winnipeg Jets on December 7, 2023.
+He recorded his first NHL point, a secondary assist on a Nathan MacKinnon goal, in a 4–2 home loss to the Winnipeg Jets on December 7.
 Six nights later, on December 13, Malinski scored his first NHL goal, in the third period of a 5–1 home win over the Buffalo Sabres.
-Malinski would go on to split the season between the Avalanche and Eagles, notching 3 goals and 10 points through 23 games at the NHL level.
+Malinski would go on to split the season between the Avalanche and Eagles, notching three goals and 10 points through 23 games at the NHL level.

-In the season, Malinski made the Colorado’s opening night roster and suited up in 76 regular-season games for Colorado.
-In a third-pairing role, Malinski contributed with 5 goals and 10 assists for 15 points, ranking third among Avalanche blueliners in goals and tied for fourth in points.
-He made his playoff debut in the Western Conference first round, appearing in 5 games registering 1 assist against the Dallas Stars.
+In the 2024–25 season, Malinski made the Colorado’s opening night roster and suited up in 76 regular season games for Colorado.
+In a third-pairing role, Malinski contributed with five goals and 10 assists for 15 points, ranking third among Avalanche defensemen in goals and tied for fourth in points.
+He made his playoff debut in the Western Conference first round, appearing in five games registering one assist against the Dallas Stars.

 As a pending restricted free agent, Malinski was signed to a one-year, $1.4 million contract extension with the Avalanche on June 30, 2025.
+After strong play through the first half of 2025–26 season, including setting career-highs in assists (21) and points (24), Malinski signed a 4-year contract extension worth $19 million on January 27, 2026.

+During the 2026 Stanley Cup playoffs, Malinski scored his first career playoff goal during Game 1 of the Avalanche's second round series against the Minnesota Wild.